 Language Arts & Math TeacherWReilly@saintraphael.org

-Mrs. Reilly teaches eighth grade Language Arts, as well as seventh and eighth grade math.
-She received a Bachelor of Science in Business Administration from Villanova University and her Master of Arts in Teaching from The College of New Jersey.
-Mrs. Reilly originally joined the St. Raphael staff in 2003 and taught here for 4 years.
-After moving back to Pennsylvania, where she taught middle school, she happily returned to Raleigh and St. Raphael in 2012.
-Professionally, she is a member of The International Reading Association, the National Council of Teachers of English and NC Council of Teachers of Mathematics.
+Mrs. Reilly teaches seventh and eighth grade language arts as well as 8.0 math.
+Mrs. Reilly originally joined the Saint Raphael staff in 2003 and taught here for 4 years.
+After moving back to Pennsylvania, where she taught middle school, she happily returned to Raleigh and Saint Raphael as a teacher and parishioner in 2012.
+Professionally, she is a member of The International Reading Association, the National Council of Teachers of English, and NC Council of Teachers of Mathematics.